-.
-Description The subjects comprise a detached chalet villa.
-Accommodation Accommodation on GROUND FLOOR:- Entrance Hallway, Living Room, Kitchen/Family Room, Sitting Room/Bedroom 4, Shower Room and Conservatory.
-FIRST FLOOD: Split Lovel Landing Redroom 1 Redroom FIRST FLOOR:- Split Level Landing, Bedroom 1, Bedroom, 2, Bedroom 3 and Family Bathroom.
-Gross internal floor area (m2) Gross Internal Floor Area 142m2 or thereby.
-Neighbourhood and location The subjects are located within the Newton Mearns district of Glasgow where surrounding properties are of similar design, vintage and character.
-Adequate local shopping, educational and transport facilities are available.
-Age 50 years approximately.
-Weather Dry and clear.
-Weather Dry and clear.
-Chimney stacks Visually inspected with the aid of binoculars where January States appropriate.
-There is a single stack which would appear to be of brick construction rendered externally.
+Description The subjects comprise a linked bungalow.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Living Room, Dining Room with Kitchen off, Bedroom 1, Bedroom 2 & Bathroom.
+Gross internal floor area (m2) The gross internal floor area extends to 106m2 or thereby.
+Neighbourhood and location The subjects are located within the Dumbreck district of Glasgow where surrounding properties are of mixed design, vintage and character.
+Adequate local shopping, educational and public transport facilities are available.
+Age 117 years or thereby.
+Weather Dry but overcast.
+Chimney stacks There are no chimney stacks pertaining to the property.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of multi pitched design overlaid with concrete tiles.
-The roof incorporates dorner projections to both front and rear which have flat sections of roofing thought to be overlaid with mineralised felt.
-Access to the principal roof space is by way of a hatch and ladder provision within the ceiling of the upper landing.
-This revealed a timber framed roof structure which was found to be partly floored providing storage accommodation.
-Our inspection was carried out from the hatch only.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in uPVC materials.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The roof was seen to be of multi pitched design overlaid with Rosemary tiles.
+The rear roof pitch incorporates a dormer projection which again is overlaid with a pitched Rosemary tiled roof.
+The attic is accessed from way of a fixed stair from the rear hallway.
+The attic has been floored and lined to provide enhanced accommodation.
+Limited access was available to the eaves which revealed a timber framed roof structure.
+Insulation was noted to be intermittent.
+Rainwater fittings Visually inspected with the aid of binoculars where Trainwater intings appropriate.
+Rainwater fittings are formed in cast iron and uPVC materials.
+Main walls Visually inspected with the sid of himseylers where Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls would appear to be of traditional cavity brick/block construction rendered externally.
-L
+The main walls would appear to be of traditional brick construction rendered externally.